 - Adhere to the LOX circulation operating parameters specified by the plant supplier's procedures.
 If the procedures specify that indicated flows or differential pressures have to be maintained by relevant plant (valve) adjustment, these indicators should be treated as important safety devices; - Do not allow instruments to remain out of service if any become defective or give abnormal readings.
-These safety devices should be clearly identified as safety critical by risk assessment and maintenance procedures adapted accordingly.
-Under no circumstances should the plant be operated if this instrumentation is not functioning; - Follow the manufacturer's recommended regeneration flows to avoid fluidization and breakdown of the silica gel; - Follow the manufacturer's recommended regeneration temperatures and step times to ensure complete removal of adsorbed contaminants; - Operate the guard adsorbers in accordance with the plant supplier's procedures.
+These safety devices should be clearly identified as safety critical by risk assessment and maintenance procedures adapted accordingly and the plant should ( on the basis of the introduction) not be operated if this instrumentation is not functioning; - Follow the manufacturer's recommended regeneration flows to avoid fluidization and breakdown of the silica gel: - Follow the manufacturer's recommended regeneration temperatures and step times to ensure complete removal of adsorbed contaminants; - Operate the guard adsorbers in accordance with the plant supplier's procedures.
 Avoid excessive LOX flashing through the regenerated bed on cool down as this would have the effect of both lifting the bed and increasing attrition of the adsorbent material.
 Either of these events increases the possibility of adsorbent debris accumulating in LOX return circuits or within the thermosyphon-driven exchange or main reboiler;

 - Avoid introducing liquid water, which breaks down the silica gel; and - Ensure that the guard adsorber LOX circuit vaporizer and piping are correctly derimed and recooled to operating temperature as part of the operating procedures for an ASU turn around.
-LOX allowed to boil in the circuit rather than drained off can both accumulate any hydrocarbons present and cause solid carbon dioxide deposition because of its low solubility.
-On restart, solid deposits can inhibit the liquid recirculation through the vaporizer promoting the dry boiling phenomenon.
+LOX allowed to boil in the circuit rather than being drained off can accumulate any hydrocarbons present and cause solid carbon dioxide deposition because of its low solubility.
+On restart, solid deposits can inhibit the liquid recirculation through the vaporizer promoting dry boiling.